vkudak/ccd_phot/_sources/index.rst.txt

-Preferred are `Landold Equatorial Standard <https://www.eso.org/sci/observing/tools/standards/Landolt.html>`_ but script works with `Gaia EDR3 and Johnson-Kron-Cousins standards Catalogue <https://vizier.cds.unistra.fr/viz-bin/VizieR?-source=J/A%2BA/664/A109>`_ that contain [Ref]_ other standard fields such as M67 for example.
+Preferred are `Landold Equatorial Standard <https://www.eso.org/sci/observing/tools/standards/Landolt.html>`_ but script works with `Gaia EDR3 and Johnson-Kron-Cousins standards Catalogue <https://vizier.cds.unistra.fr/viz-bin/VizieR?-source=J/A%2BA/664/A109>`_ that contain other standard fields such as M67 for example [Ref]_.

 All FITS files should be organized in folders by filter.
 For example you will have `V` folder with all FITS files captured in V band and `B` folder where all FITS fileas are captured in B band.